Monday, November 25, 2019

 7:30 p.m.
 Hot cocoa and cookies, Derham Parlor

 About Saint Catherine

-Historically, St. Catherine is in fact a composite of several Christian women of Alexandria who defied Roman authority and were punished for their faith.
+Historically, St. Catherine is in fact a composite of several women of Alexandria who defied Roman authority and were punished for their faith.
 In venerating the figure of St. Catherine, we honor these extraordinary women.

 Today St. Catherine serves as the patron saint of students, philosophers, and scholars.
 For this reason, she was chosen by the Sisters of St. Joseph of Carondelet as the namesake of our University.

 2006, Ansgar Holmberg, CSJ ’62, gouache, water-based tempera paint.